alfredofonseca/Python_ML_AFJ_DEMO/README.md

 ```
 ./run.sh
 ```
-Then open the url that appear on the termainal
+Then open the url that appear on the terminal

 ## Built With